About

 Research assistants

-The work of research assistants is identified by the Dublin Core term "Contributor", which indicates the person(s) responsible for publishing the resource online and identifying it.
+The work of research assistants is identified by the Dublin Core term "Contributor", indicating the person(s) responsible for publishing the resource online and identifying it.

 Vincent Favier (2023)

-Vincent Favier has processed over 1000 bibliographical references on Islam in Niger and Nigeria (to be uploaded shortly).
-The references, which include a wide variety of scholarly works, have been edited and standardised in order to optimise access to and use of the data.
-Wherever possible, additional information such as abstracts, keywords and PDFs have been added or updated.
-In parallel, he encoded and organised a large collection of Islamic sermons by Sheikh Albani Zaria, a prominent Nigerian Salafi scholar.
-Favier has also worked on adding metadata to a collection of Beninese newspapers (Daho-Express, Ehuzu and La Nation).
-Click here to see all his contributions to the database.
+Vincent Favier processed over 1,000 bibliographical references on Islam in Niger and Nigeria.
+The references, which include a wide variety of scholarly works, have been edited and standardised to optimise access and use.
+Wherever possible, abstracts, keywords, and PDFs have been added or updated.
+He also encoded and organised a large collection of Islamic sermons by Sheikh Albani Zaria, a prominent Nigerian Salafi scholar, and worked on adding metadata to collections of Beninese newspapers (Daho-ExpressEhuzu, and La Nation).
+See all his contributions.

 Aleksei Akseshin (2023)

-Aleksei Akseshin has worked on the collection of Islamic sermons of Sheikh Albani Zaria in Hausa.
-He has written short summaries, added detailed metadata and inserted timestamps to mark important sections of the video recordings.
-Click here to see all his contributions to the database.
+Aleksei Akseshin worked on the collection of Islamic sermons by Sheikh Albani Zaria in Hausa.
+He wrote short summaries, added detailed metadata, and inserted timestamps to mark important sections of the video recordings.
+See all his contributions.

 Andrée-Ann Brassard (2023)